 The National Research Council's Assessment of Research Doctorate Programs

-The National Research Council (NRC) will release its third Assessment of Research Doctorate programs in the United States on September 28, 2010 at http://www.nap.edu/rdp.
+The National Research Council (NRC) released its third Assessment of Research Doctorate programs in the United States on September 28, 2010.
 This study is intended to provide a more comprehensive assessment of doctoral program quality than can be found in the popular ranking systems available today.
-To coincide with the release, NRC has scheduled a webcast to be aired at noon (Iowa time) on the 28th at http://national-academies.org.

 The NRC data came from over 5,000 doctoral programs in 62 fields from 212 universities, and were gathered during the 2005-06 academic year.
 Information was submitted to NRC in 2007.
 Based on the criteria and taxonomy established by NRC, 50 of the University of Iowa’s PhD programs participated in the assessment.